airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 `dbm`
 :   Uses a DBM cache file.
 The parameter is a relative or absolute
     path to be used as the DBM cache file.
+Note that the dbm cache has a size limitation for entries that is too small for OCSP responses or proxy session data.

     Example: `dbm:cache/gnutls_cache`